DangTrung1212/historty-quiz/memory-bank/techContext.md

 ## Data Flow
 1. Server provides quiz questions via API endpoints
 2. Client fetches and caches questions using React Query
-3. User progress is stored in localStorage
+3. User progress is stored in localStorage (hydrated into context on mount)
 4. No database is required as all state is maintained client-side

 ## Performance Considerations
 - Bundle size optimized through proper code splitting
 - Images and assets need to be optimized for quick loading
 - Quiz data is structured for efficient rendering and state management

+---
+**Note:**
+- The project is moving toward a unified quiz context for all quiz types, with robust localStorage persistence and hydration to ensure state is always correct and recoverable.